-Information retrieval (IR) systems are pervasive in our society, and they are no longer perceived as technological advances or support tools but as staples of everyday life.
-The foremost examples are search engines, the main tools used by millions of people for searching, retrieving, and accessing information: How many people rely on having a search engine always available and how many think that if you cannot find something with a search engine, it does not exist?
+Information Retrieval (IR) systems are pervasive in our society and they are no longer perceived as technological advances or support tools but as daily commodities, like water and electricity.
+The foremost examples are search engines which are the main tools used by millions of people for searching, retrieving, and accessing information: how many people rely on having a search engine always available and may even think that if you cannot find it with a search engine, it does not exist?